Introduction

 RDA Topics

 At its core, a general supervision system consists of the mechanisms by which states ensure that students with disabilities are provided free appropriate public education (FAPE) by their local districts or charters.
 One component of Idaho’s general supervision system is the general supervision file review or GSFR.
-In accordance with section 618 of IDEA 2004 (34 CFR §300.640), the Idaho State Department of Education (SDE) is responsible for conducting the annual GSFR.
+In accordance with section 618 of IDEA 2004 (34 CFR §300.640), the Idaho Department of Education (Department) is responsible for conducting the annual GSFR.
 This GSFR module series provides local education agencies (LEAs) with detailed tutorials around the GSFR process including detailed tutorials, timelines and resources.

 Contact: